OluwatobilobaOgundele/UAC-Hymnal-App/README.md

 🙏 Credits

-Developed by Ogundele Oluwatobiloba Razaq
+Developed by  Oluwatobiloba Razaq Ogundele

+Hymns Media collected from Ajilore Benjanmi

 Hymnal data sourced from UAC Hymn Book and arranged by Ajilore Oluwakemi